City2Surf (Sydney): Route

 The route taken by the participants commences in the city centre of Sydney and passes through the suburbs of East Sydney, Kings Cross, Rushcutters Bay, Double Bay, Rose Bay, Vaucluse, Dover Heights and Bondi Beach.
 The most difficult part of the course is "Heartbreak Hill" at the halfway mark, a 2 km steep ascent from Rose Bay to Vaucluse along New South Head Road.

 Features en route include many amateur bands performing along the suburban roads, and many City2Surf participants dressed in novelty themed costumes.

 Winners

 Notable events

 Deaths during the race have occurred several times.
 In years 2000, 2008 and 2014, a competitor died of a heart attack close to the finish line of the race.
 After the 2008 death, medical academic Michael O'Rourke noted that a runner developing arrhythmia and cardiac arrest happens most years but that the sufferer is usually revived.

-The 2016 event was featured in the first season on Ambulance Australia 2018.
+The 2016 event was featured in the first season on Ambulance Australia in 2018.
 300 participants required medical attention, a majority of which needing help after they finished the race.
+Recent studies have tried to predict injury and/or other health issues based on geographic location on the course and meteorological conditions.